FREE NEWS SERVICE & COMMUNITY CALENDAR

 LOCATION

 This project is located on Lake Fork Creek, a major tributary of the Sabine River, about 5 miles west of Quitman, Texas, about 70 miles east of Dallas, Texas.
-The Lake Fork Division is responsible for the Lake Fork Dam and Reservoir Project.
+The Lake Fork Division of the SRA is responsible for the Lake Fork Dam and Reservoir Project.
+Lake Fork is geographically located in Wood and Raines County.

 HISTORY